Milka44/BigData-SVGenerator/README.md

 # BigData-csv_generator
-Need to create a big data with registered users for your project?
+Need to create big data with registered users for your project?
 Try my improved JS generator.

 Instruction:

 Download all data from this repo;
 Open it in VS code;
 Install js/faker: go to Terminal in package.json and enter "npm install --save-dev @faker-js/faker";